openshift/origin/docs/v1/use-cases.md

 * As an Application Operator I should be able to see what Service Instances my applications are bound to.
-* As an Application Operator I should be able to pass paramters when binding to a Service Instance so that I may indicate what type of binding my application needs.
+* As an Application Operator I should be able to pass paramters when binding to a Service ServiceInstance so that I may indicate what type of binding my application needs.
   (e.g. credential type, admin binding, ro binding, rw binding)

 As an Application Operator, I should be able to accomplish the following sets of bindings: